Swing for the Fences!

-- For plays between 3rd and home there is no contact allowed.
+- For plays between 3rd and home, there is no contact allowed.
 When a runner passes the “commit line” (the halfway point between third and home which will be at the discretion of the ump), they can be called out at home if the defense gets the ball to the ”safety home plate” first.
-If the runner retreats to 3rd, and the defense gets the ball to 3rd before the runner, then they are also out on the force.
+If the runner retreats to 3rd and the defense get the ball to 3rd before the runner, then they are also out on the force.

 - The catcher or any defensive player playing as catcher must play the ball on the Defensive home plate (the original home plate).
 When the catch is made and the player is in this position the umpire will consider this moment as contact with the player or base.

-- Any runners coming home must cross the Offensive home plate (slightly to the left side of home plate on the 3rd base side) before this mark is reached by the defensive player.
-If contact is made the player will be declared safe automatically.
+- Any runners coming home must cross the Offensive home plate (slightly to the left side of home plate on the 3rd base side) before the defensive home plate mark is reached by the defensive player.

-- Additionally, any runner that touches the Defensive home plate rather than the Offensive one will automatically be called out if the play is close at home (umpire’s discretion).
+- Additionally, any runner that touches the Defensive home plate rather than the Offensive one will be called out if the play is close at home (umpire’s discretion).